benardp/contours/README.md

 cd build
 cmake ..
 make
+make install
 ````

 ### Usage

 We provide scripts to run the mesh generation algorithm and contours
 extraction code on a sequence of RIB files.
-We provide three test
+We provide two test
-sequences on the
+sequences (torus and Stanford Bunny) on the
 [project web page](http://www.labri.fr/perso/pbenard/publications/contours.html);
 you can export other shots using RenderMan or 3Delight for Maya, or
 [3Dlight/Blender](http://mattebb.com/3delightblender/).